Skip to main content

 • Some headings are not marked-up correctly to identify the structure of the content.(WCAG 2.2 A criterion 1.3.1 - Info and relationships).

-• On the pagination component, the current page is not programmatically conveyed.
+• The purpose of the container for the property image carousel is not programmatically conveyed.
 (WCAG 2.2 A criterion 1.3.1 - Info and relationships).
 The numbered list (Affordability calculator page) is not marked-up correctly.
 (WCAG 2.2 A criterion 1.3.1 - Info and relationships).

-• The filter sort control, add to favourite control, property image carousels, save property and copy link controls, info overlays, maps, checkboxes, radio buttons and radio button fields and map pins (Local area information map) on some pages cannot be operated using the keyboard.
+• The filter sort control on the search component and some controls on maps (Local area information map) cannot be operated using the keyboard.
 (WCAG 2.2 A criterion 2.1.1 - Keyboard Navigation).

 • There are some tile controls on the home page that contain 2 tab stops.
 (WCAG 2.2 A criterion 2.1.1 - Keyboard Navigation).